nayara-focs/arithmetic-eval-harness/bugfix/bugfix-readme.md

-# Arithmetic tasksSpacing bug fix
+# Arithmetic tasks spacing bug fix

 ## Issue description
 The arithmetic tasks in LM-Evaluation-Harness exhibited inconsistent behavior between zero-shot and few-shot evaluation due to a spacing issue in example construction.
 This caused significant performance degradation in few-shot settings.